 The Kyoto Protocol's CDM supports projects in developing countries that result in emission reductions, generating carbon credits that industrialized countries can use to offset their own emissions.
 CDM projects may involve displacement of communities and other human impacts.
-Denial of free and prior informed consent by indigenous peoples and other local communities could further aggravate these impacts, with respect to their rights, lands and territories.
-As such, the human rights dimensions of such mitigation measures need to be carefully considered in designing these policies and projects.
+Denial of free and prior informed consent by indigenous peoples and other local communities could further aggravate these impacts with respect to their rights, lands and territories.
+As such, the human rights aspects of such mitigation measures need to be carefully considered in designing these policies and projects.

-Current CDM modalities and procedures contain some tools that help promote a rights-based approach, such as disclosure of environmental assessments and channels for public participation.
-However, the CDM has yet to fully adopt a rightsbased approach to ensure that its operations contribute to sustainable development, including respect for human rights.
+Current CDM modalities and procedures contain some tools that help promote a rights-based approach (such as disclosure of environmental assessments and channels for public participation).
+However, these tools are quite limited, and there is no monitoring or other accountability process.
+The CDM has yet to fully adopt a rights-based approach to ensure that its operations contribute to sustainable development, including respect for human rights.